microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/PoseEstimation/blog.md

 In this function, a `ModelPath` and `HardwareAccelerator` are passed into our `InitModel` function, which handles instantiating an ONNX Runtime `InferenceSession` with our model location and the hardware that inference will be performed on.
 You can jump to [Switching to NPU or GPU Execution]() later in this post for more in depth information on how the `InferenceSession` is instantiated.

-Once the model has finished initializing, this function calls an initial round of inference via `DetectPose`, which is passed a default image.
+Once the model has finished initializing, this function calls for an initial round of inference via `DetectPose` on a default image.

 ### Preprocessing, Calling For Inference, and Postprocessing Output